yosbelms/getjs/readme.md

 })()
 ```

 ## With Getjs

 * You will be able to take advantage of the JavaScript asynchronicity by writing sequential code.
 * You will be able to reuse any Promise-based library avoiding `then-callback` boilerplate.
 * You will use the whole Node.js asynchonous API without the annoying `callback-hell`.
-* You can compose your application of lightweight proccesses which comunicate by passing messages through channels.
+* You can compose your application by creating lightweight proccesses which comunicate by passing messages through channels.

 ## API